agatheblues/agator9999/README.md

 }
 ```

 The `isAdmin` tag gives you rights to write to your Firebase database to the given UID.
-Would you want to have several admins, you can add another user to the list. `".read":"auth != null",` means that any authenticated user has read access to your database.
+Would you want to have several admins, you can add another user to the list. `".read":"auth != null",` means that *any authenticated user has read access to your database*.
 You can of course change the rules settings as you wish (see [documentation](https://firebase.google.com/docs/database/security/)), and for example restrict the read rights to admin only.

 14. Go to Database > Rules and change them to: